dazuma/toys/toys/docs/guide.md

     end

 (Note it is still possible to attach constants to a tool or mixin by defining them with `self::`.
-However, this isn't very common practice in Ruby.)
+However, this is uncommon Ruby practice and is mildly discouraged.)

 Because of this, it is highly recommended that you define constants only at the top level of a Toys file, so it doesn't "look" like it is scoped to something